shinington/facesec/README.md

 # FaceSec: A Fine-grained Robustness Evaluation Framework for Face Recognition Systems

 Sample code corresponding to the paper "FACESEC: A Fine-grained Robustness Evaluation Framework for Face Recognition Systems" at CVPR 2021 ([PDF](https://arxiv.org/pdf/2104.04107.pdf)).
+The current implementation supports dodging attacks on both closed-set and open-set systems, with individual and universal attacks.
+Here, VGGFace and FaceNet are used for demonstration.
+For other face recognition systems, see the instruction below.

 ## Environment and prerequisites
 Before getting started, we recommend using Python 3 (>=3.6.7) throughout the experiments.
 In addition, the following packages are required.